 Chief Ophthalmology Resident

 University of Texas Southwestern Medical School, Dallas, Texas

 BOARD CERTIFICATION AND RECERTIFICATION:

-Diplomate, American Board of Ophthalmology 1996 with recertification in 2006
+Diplomate, American Board of Ophthalmology 1996 with recertification in 2006 and again in 2016.

 FELLOW, AMERICAN COLLEGE OF SURGEONS

 Dr. Kirby’s professional interests include general ophthalmology, especially cataract surgery and glaucoma management.
 In addition, she manages diabetic eye diseases and macular degeneration.
 She also performs routine eye exams.
-Her office has state-of-the-art, top-of-the line equipment to better serve her patients’ needs.
+Her office has state-of-the-art, top-of-the-line equipment to better serve her patients’ needs.
 She prides herself on a very patient-oriented approach to her practice.

 For appointments, please call 214-253-0202.